cloke/peel/README.md

 - [X] Look at organizing tool specific code into local packages
 - [ ] TaskRunner should handle stdError and report back to the user
 - [ ] Hook github view into debugger window
+- [ ] Figure out what would make sense for iOS / iPad
+  - [ ] Most of the github view will work on mobile, but the git package needs to be reworked to not require MacOS and optionally provide views not tied to system calls.

 #  TODO GITHUB
 ### General